 Review by Luisito Joaquín González

-What initially struck me about The Last Horror Film was the obvious signs of its high-ish budget.
+What initially struck me most about The Last Horror Film was how it looks to have been extremely well-financed.
 To shoot at Cannes couldn’t have been cheap and the amount of extras and locations used show the the production team had deep pockets when they went to work on this.
 Chris Barnes and Edward Salier did an astounding job of editing a huge amount of footage, and it really has been chopped together with a professional gloss.
-The film also has its priorities in the right order, because even before the first credit has appeared on the screen, our eyes are treated with a buxom blonde in a bathtub.
-Within the next minute, she’s being stalked and gruesomely electrocuted by an unseen menace.
-As far as starts go, we couldn’t have wished for a better one and there in that brief sequence, the tone is competently set.
+The film also has its priorities in the right order, because even before the first credit has appeared on the screen, our eyes are treated to the sight of a buxom blonde in a bathtub.
+Within the next minute, she’s being stalked and gruesomely electrocuted by an unseen menace and the movie continues along that campy exploitative tone throughout.
 We have to wait a short while to see another murder, but the in between parts could never be boring if you have Spinell on your cast list.